middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 ## The mind-forg'd manacles: crime in 19th century literary London

 The image of shackles and handcuffs has become synonymous with convicts and criminal activity.
 These symbols of wrongdoing were propagated and popularised in literary works, such a Great Expectations, published in full in 1861 by Charles Dickens (1812-1870).
 The novel opens with the eponymous Philip ‘Pip’ Pirrip stealing an iron file for Abel Magwitch – the novel’s wrongly-accused convict – to escape from his leg-bound shackles.
 The above scenes from Great Expectations outline a conversation between Pip and his sister and brother-in-law, Joe, about the Hulks – prison ships.
-The Hulks transported those who murdered, robbed, forged and did ‘all sorts of bad’ to Australia in the nineteenth century as a means of punishment.\
+The Hulks transported those who murdered, robbed, forged and did ‘all sorts of bad’ to Australia in the nineteenth century as a means of punishment.<br>
 A member of the Honourable Society of the Middle Temple himself, before pursuing a career in writing, Dickens, often, wrote scathingly about the corruptness and incompetence of those supposed to be upholding the law.
 In the above scene, the narrator specifically targets both the constables and Bow Street Runners for their persistence ‘in trying to fit the circumstances to the ideas, instead of trying to extract ideas from the circumstances.’
 Upholding and maintaining the law was one thing; but detecting and catching criminals was another.
 <param ve-image
-       label="Pair of shackles/handcuffs with key and rope (1800s)\
+       label="Pair of shackles/handcuffs with key and rope (1800s)<br>
 A pair of linked prison shackles with their key attached to them with a rope.
 The shackles originally belonged to Leslie Gilbert Brennan (Master Brennan's father).
 Donated to the library June 2014 by Master Janice Brennan."
        description="Photograph"
        license="CC BY-SA 4.0"